Past Event: Sustainability in Practice Boston 2025

 Sustainability in Practice

-Architectural Record, in collaboration with the Massachusetts Institute of Technology, invites you to join us for this special annual event.
-As the third conference in the series, it offers architects, allied design professionals, and students an unparalleled opportunity to connect in a relaxed atmosphere while learning about:
+Architectural Record, in collaboration with the Massachusetts Institute of Technology, hosted Sustainability in Practice on February 19, 2025.
+As the third conference in the series, it provided architects, allied design professionals, and students an unparalleled opportunity to connect in a relaxed atmosphere while learning about:

 - Recycling building materials and circularity